glfw/glfw/README.md

 does not need the headers for any context creation API (WGL, GLX, EGL, NSGL) or rendering API (OpenGL, OpenGL ES, Vulkan) to enable support for them.

-GLFW bundles a number of dependencies in the `deps/` directory.
-These are only used by the tests and examples and are not required to build the library.
+The examples and test programs depend on a number of tiny libraries.
+These are located in the `deps/` directory.

  - [getopt\_port](https://github.com/kimgr/getopt_port/) for examples
    with command-line options